-As an approved service provider for the NDIS, Living Made Easy takes a person-centred approach to support, focusing on abilities and not difficulties.
+As an approved Home Care Service Provider for the NDIS, Living Made Easy takes a person-centred approach to support, focusing on abilities and not difficulties.
 That means offering each person a personalised pathway to suit home and community living potential.

 NDIS plans provide a self-empowerment framework for individuals with disabilities.
 We will help maximise the benefits under the NDIS plan by offering personalised advice, flexible in-home care services and pathways to local friendship and skill development networks.
 Everybody is an individual and every support plan is tailored for personal needs.